odessa2/IoTize/README.md

 ## Howto

-If you don't have them yet, install esp8266 platform package for Arduino, you can get them by executing the following commands:
+If you don't have it yet, install esp8266 platform package for Arduino by executing the following commands:

 First, add the new URL to Arduino's board manager
 >$ arduino --pref boardsmanager.additional.urls=$(echo $(arduino --get-pref boardsmanager.additional.urls)",http://arduino.esp8266.com/stable/package_esp8266com_index.json") --save-prefs